Quantity-Aware Coarse-to-Fine Correspondence for Image-to-Point Cloud Registration: Introduction

-Coarse-to-fine mechanism has been leveraged by our same-modal counterparts, i.e., image-to-image registration \cite{zhou2021patch2pix, sun2021loftr, mok2022affine} and point-cloud registration \cite{yu2021cofinet, qin2022geometric}, which establish pixel-to-pixel and point-to-point correspondences.
-We argue that the coarse-to-fine mechanism will also play a role in establishing point-to-pixel correspondences for image-to-point cloud registration (as illustrated in Fig. \ref{fig1}).
-Nevertheless, designing a coarse-to-fine pipeline that incorporates and bridges the modality gaps between these two types of data, as well as addresses the unordered and irregular characteristics of point clouds, poses a non-trivial task.
+The coarse-to-fine mechanism has been leveraged by our same-modal counterparts, i.e., image-to-image registration \cite{zhou2021patch2pix, sun2021loftr, mok2022affine} and point cloud registration \cite{yu2021cofinet, qin2022geometric}, which establish patch-to-patch and set-to-set correspondences first.
+Nevertheless, designing a coarse-to-fine pipeline that bridges the modality gaps, as well as addresses the unordered and irregular characteristics of point clouds, poses a non-trivial task.
+We attempt to migrate the coarse-to-fine mechanism to the field of image-to-point cloud registration, allowing us to match point sets with pixel patches based on their high-level semantics as illustrated in Fig. \ref{fig1} (b).
+In some concurrent works, GeoLoc \cite{Geoloc} and 2D3D-MATR \cite{li20232d3d} also based their work on similar ideas.
+However, their supervisions for matching the point sets and pixel patches are both binary values (i.e., match-or-not), which fails to reflect the misalignment between them.
+As illustrated in Fig. \ref{fig1} (c), a point set often overlaps with multiple pixel patches and should exhibit varying degrees of correlation.